 Acclaimed Australian author Drusilla Modjeska has collaborated with the Museum on a new publication to accompany the Icons exhibition.
 Through her extensive research, discussions with the curators and handling of the objects, Drusilla has discovered deeper levels of meaning about particular objects in her essay ‘The Wonder World of Things’.
-Here is an excerpt.
+This is an excerpt from Icons, which can be purchased online.

 The collection of today’s Museum of Applied Arts and Sciences has grown to over 500,000 items.
 As a modern museum, many objects have been acquired through careful research, with an eye to the overall range and vision of the collection.
 But things, by their nature, still pass from hand to hand, they still sink into obscurity and disrepair to be found again by another generation, or a canny auction-goer.
 Even the Museum was astonished when a bust stained with the grime of years turned out to be from Meissen, Germany, where, in the early 18th century, European porcelain was first manufactured.
 It turned out to be the bust of a court jester who was given the title, in jest, of ‘Baron’ Schmiedel.
 It is dated to 1739, and exhibited in this exhibition.
 The Bechstein grand piano, played at concerts in the Garden Palace, didn’t then go into the museum, moving from hand to hand and place to place until it was acquired in 2014 and moved from a shed in rural New South Wales to the conservation lab at the Powerhouse.
 Museums would not be the repositories they are if it were not for the contingencies of lives lived around the objects that, once in the museum, are treated with such care.